 Whether you are searching for a part-time job while you’re in school, a full-time job for after graduation or an internship to develop your skills in a specific career field, finding the right opportunity takes time, research, quality career documents, interviewing skills, organization and dedication.

-Luckily, VCU Career Services has a variety of resources to help in your search for that next opportunity — and dedicated career advisers who can guide you every step of the way.
+Luckily, VCU Career Services has a variety of resources to help in your search for that next opportunity — and dedicated career advisors who can guide you every step of the way.

 It’s never too early to begin planning

 An intentional and successful job search plan can take months to implement from the initial research phase to application to interviews to the job offer.
 Get a jump-start on your planning with the resources available to you through VCU Career Services.

 Research career fields